 \subsection{Comparison Results}

 Table \ref{baselines} summarizes the performance comparison of BeDKD with baselines.
 "No Defense" means the poisoned models without any defenses.
 All backdoor attacks always achieve more than 99$\%$ ASR.
-The proposed BeDKD significantly outperforms all baselines on most attack settings and lowers around 98$\%$ of all backdoor attacks without compromising CACC in most cases.
-For insertion-based attacks, BadWords and AddSent leverage visible rare words and fixed sentences as triggers, respectively.
-Although most baselines can mitigate these attacks, BeDKD achieves lower ASR and higher CACC, especially the average ASR and CACC on the three datasets achieve 0.01$\%$ and 88.41$\%$, which is better than the best baseline, W2SDefense (average ASR 15.92$\%$ and CACC 87.83$\%$).
-For paraphrase-based attacks, SynBkd, StyBkd, AttrBkd, and BGMAttack utilize invisible syntax templates, style, attribution, and AI-generated texts as trigger patterns, respectively.
-BeDKD still surpasses the best baselines and reduces the average ASR to 1.93$\%$ ($\downarrow$16.14$\%$ than W2SDefense).
-These results show that BeDKD effectively defends against both visible and invisible trigger patterns.
-On the OLID dataset, all defense baselines cannot work well because the scale of the dataset is small.
-While BeDKD still effectively defends against all backdoor attacks on the OLID dataset and reduces the average ASR to 1.27$\%$ ($\downarrow$17.61$\%$ than W2SDefense).
+BeDKD significantly outperforms baselines on most attack settings and lowers around 98$\%$ of all backdoor attacks without compromising CACC in most cases.
+For insertion-based attacks, BadWords and AddSent use visible rare words and fixed sentences as triggers.
+Although most baselines can mitigate them, BeDKD achieves lower ASR and higher CACC, especially the average ASR and CACC on three datasets achieve 0.01$\%$ and 88.41$\%$, which is better than the best baseline, W2SDefense (average ASR 15.92$\%$ and CACC 87.83$\%$).
+For paraphrase-based attacks, SynBkd, StyBkd, AttrBkd, and BGMAttack use invisible syntax templates, style, attribution, and AI-generated texts as triggers.
+BeDKD still reduces the average ASR to 1.93$\%$ ($\downarrow$16.14$\%$ than W2SDefense).
+These results show that BeDKD effectively mitigates both visible and invisible triggers.
+On the OLID dataset, all defense baselines cannot work well because the small scale of the dataset.
+While BeDKD still effectively defends against all backdoor attacks on OLID dataset and reduces the average ASR to 1.27$\%$ ($\downarrow$17.61$\%$ than W2SDefense).
+Moreover, BeDKD requires 232s to achieve defense on SST2, which is dramatically more efficient, running orders of magnitude faster than W2SDefense ($>$4,000s) and TextGuard ($>$30,000s).
 Overall, BeDKD makes a satisfactory trade-off on a small amount of clean data.
-More victim experiments are listed in Appendix G.